Watch Ashia’s First Documentary

 Ashia’s first documentary focuses on not only the plight of the fastest land mammal on earth, but also a new approach to address this conservation issue where captive-born cheetah are being successfully ‘wilded’ through an innovative approach to preserving an iconic species, and a collaborative partnership of stakeholders.

-Ashia Cheetah Conservation is a registered non-profit company that was set up in 2018, with the goal of funding and managing Ashia’s Cheetah Release Programme.
+Ashia Cheetah Conservation is a registered non-profit company that was set up in 2018, with the goal of funding and managing Ashia’s Cheetah Release Program.

 The “wilding” of a captive-born cheetah is a true win for conservation on numerous fronts, with a large part of the achievement always being the successful collaboration between the various stakeholders involved in a release.

-- Linking Wildlife Conservation and Human Welfare by raising awareness for South African Wildlife and educating adolescents especially from underprivileged and marginalized communities in South Africa.
+- Raise awareness for the South African wildflife by educating adolescents, especially those from underprivileged and marginalised communities in South Africa.

-- Provide financial support for training of those adolescents as well as scholarships for South African students in the field of conservation and animal health care.
+- Provide financial support for training adolescents, as well as scholarships for South African students, in the field of conservation and animal healthcare.

 Our Facebook Page Ashia Cheetah Conservation gives constant updates on the progress of the animals in the program as well as the release destinations of successfully wilded cats.